SwannJulien/DestinationUnknown/README.md

 2. To use flexbox to make cards with image and text
 3. Improved my skills with BEM methodology
 4. Learned how to make a nice contact form

+What is missing to complete this website?

+1. Make it responsive